tillwenke/museum_item_classification/README_data_prep.md

 So that during the hot_encoding we only have columns for values that appear at least as often as the threshold

 This notebook also includes a section for adjusting the thresholds at a later date

+## prep_units_sizes

+For feature-engineering/ reassembling the parameter-unit-size features.

 ## formatting
 'Start' and 'End' have multiple different formats.
 The goal is to put the information into a uniform and useable format.